Content on this page was generated by AI and has not been manually reviewed.

 Can I keep a mapped drive like Z: during migration?

 You can, but it’s often best to phase out mapped drives as you move to cloud storage.
 Some teams start with a hybrid approach Azure File Sync to provide a familiar mapping while data is moved to SharePoint Online.
-How to Setup Windows 10 Pro as a Server The Ultimate Guide
+Verify your discord server with these easy steps 2026

 How do I preserve permissions during migration?